alexdmoss/distroless-python/README.md

 docker run --rm -it --entrypoint=sh al3xos/python-distroless:3.13-debian12-debug
 ```

-There are variants for Python versions 3.11, 3.12 and Python 3.13, all based on Debian 12.
+There are variants for Python versions 3.12 and Python 3.13, all based on Debian 12.
 They are built from the `python:3.x-slim-bookworm` image base.

 Both `linux/amd64` and `linux/arm64` variants are pushed.
 Your docker environment should pull down the one that matches your platform (they are built using `docker buildx`)

 ### python/builder

 For convenience, the `builder` image used to create the above is also published.
 This is **not** in general going to be useful in running python apps, but can be a convenient way to get a top layer that is `python:3.13-slim-bookworm` but with a non-root user and virtualenv/pipenv/poetry pre-installed - fewer stuff for you to sort in your Dockerfile!
-(Equivalent tags for 3.11 and 3.12 also exist).
+(Equivalent tags for 3.12 also exist).

 To use it: